modernweb-dev/rocket/site/pages/30--tools/30--rollup-config/10--overview.rocket.md

 }
 export const needsLoader = true;
 /* END - Rocket auto generated - do not touch */

+export const title = 'Rocket Rollup Config';
+export const subTitle =
+  'A ready to use and customizable rollup config for web sites, MPAs and SPAs';
 ```

 # Overview